rajwant-raj/face-mask-detection/face-mask-detection/README.md

 Real-time prediction on uploaded images using mask_detector_model.h5

-✅ Features
-CNN-based real-time image classification

-Trained with Kaggle API dataset in Colab

-Automatic dataset split (Train/Val/Test)

-Confusion matrix and F1-report included

-Streamlit web interface for live predictions

 📚 Internship Use
-This project was developed as part of a college internship to demonstrate:
+This project was developed by me as part of a my summer internship of scalezix to demonstrate:

 Applied deep learning skills

-Used ai tools

 Model evaluation with metrics